aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/configuring-the-export/introduction/_index.md

 ﻿---
+title: Introduction
-title: Introduction - Aspose.Words for JasperReports
+second_title: Aspose.Words for JasperReports
 articleTitle: Introduction
 linktitle: Introduction
 description: "Aspose.Words for JasperReports provides a number of parameters that affect the resulting Microsoft Word document’s appearance."